Arnavion/www-arnavion-dev/src/blog/2019-06-01-how-does-acme-v2-work.md

 Note that it is possible for the challenge to remain in the `"pending"` state for a short period of time after the client has posted to the challenge URL, rather than immediately moving to `"processing"` state.
 If the client knows that it has already posted to the challenge URL, it should treat this just like if the challenge was in the `"processing"` state and continue polling the challenge URL, waiting for it to change state.
 (This behavior appears to violate the RFC, but is displayed by Let's Encrypt.)

-The change of state of an authorization object is described in [section 7.1.6 Status Changes of the ACME RFC.](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.7.1.6.p.3){ rel=nofollow } The change of state of a challenge object is described in [section 7.1.6 Status Changes of the ACME RFC.](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.7.1.6.p.2){ rel=nofollow }
+The change of state of authorization and challenge objects is described in [section 7.1.6 Status Changes of the ACME RFC.](https://tools.ietf.org/html/rfc8555#section-7.1.6){ rel=nofollow }

 Once the client observes that the challenge is in the `"valid"` state, it polls the authorization at the authorization URL till the authorization too reaches the `"valid"` state, as described above.